-After you expand the storage space, a rolling restart is launched for the RegionServers and DataNodes.
-This only has minor impacts on the cluster.
+Impacts on the instance: After you increase the capacity of the disks, the system performs a rolling restart on the RegionServers and the DataNodes.
+This has minor impacts on the instance.